 How long to take Mirtazapine GH

-Most antidepressants take time to work.
-Some symptoms may improve in 1 to 2 weeks, but it can take up to 2 to 4 weeks to feel the full benefit of the medicine.
+Most antidepressants take time to work, so do not be discouraged if you don’t feel better right away.
+Some of your symptoms may improve in 1 to 2 weeks, but it can take up to 2 to 4 weeks to feel the full benefit of the medicine.

-It is important to keep taking your medicine even if you feel well, usually for about 4 to 6 months or even longer, to make sure the benefits will last.
+Even when you feel well, you will usually have to take Mirtazapine GH for 4 to 6 months or even longer, to make sure the benefits will last.

 If you forget to take it